 When I entered the world of the clarinet in the very early 1960s, Jack Brymer and Gervase de Peyer were in their prime.
-The players that I knew then, Joseph Round, Nigel Keates and John Fuest conferred on them an almost godlike status.
+The players that I knew then, including Nigel Keates and John Fuest conferred on them an almost godlike status.
 Jack and Gervase were head and shoulders above everyone else and yet had very different personalities and musical styles, although playing on the same type of instruments, B&H 1010s.
 I'm pleased and proud to be able to say that I eventually came to know them both very well, as musicians and as friends.

 My first teacher, Joseph Round, mentioned Jack's name in one of my lessons and shortly afterwards the Royal Philharmonic Orchestra appeared on television and I peered at the clarinet section with particular interest.
 At my next lesson I said to Joseph, "Did you mean that old man?"
 "He's not old!" was the indignant reply.
 He was right of course, Jack was not old but simply bald.
 At that time he would have been about 47 years old.